 The Federated Indians of Graton Rancheria has established the Graton Scholarship, which provides a three-year, full tuition scholarship to students interested in pursuing legal careers in Native American law.
-The Graton scholars will also receive $10,000 a year to defray living expenses in addition to tuition.

 The Graton Scholarships will be merit-based and awarded annually to incoming students who have demonstrated an interest in and an aptitude for Native American law, as well as a record demonstrating a commitment to tribal communities, public service, and leadership in Indigenous rights.
+In past cohorts, both Native and non-Native students have been awarded the Graton Scholarship.
+Tribal members are strongly encouraged to apply.

 In addition to receiving financial support, Graton Scholars will have access to UCLA School of Law's vast resources and expertise in this field.
 The Native Nations Law and Policy Center, founded by Professor Emerita Carole E. Goldberg, and directed by Professor Angela R. Riley, provides an intellectual hub for numerous programs and opportunities related to Indigenous rights.
-Graton Scholars will have the opportunity to work directly for Native Nations through the Tribal Legal Development Clinic, funded with a generous gift from the San Manuel Band of Mission Indians, which is under the direction of Lauren Van Schilfgaarde.
+Graton Scholars will have the opportunity to work directly for Native Nations through the Tribal Legal Development Clinic, funded with a generous gift from the San Manuel Band of Mission Indians, which is under the direction of Mica Llerandi.
 Recent clinic projects have included drafting tribal codes, working on cultural resource protection with the Native American Heritage Commission, and providing judicial clerkship support to the Ho-Chunk Nation Supreme Court, among many others.

 The Native Nations Law and Policy Center also offers a joint degree program in Law and American Indian Studies and maintains a close relationship with a vast campus-wide community of scholars and students with academic and cultural commitments to Native communities, such as the American Indian Studies Center, American Indian Studies Inter-departmental Program, and Fowler Museum, among others.
 UCLA Law is home to a thriving Native American Law Students Association (NALSA), which is a national leader in student advocacy and support.
 NALSA membership provides access to participation in events such as the National NALSA Moot Court Competition and the National Native American Bar Association, among others.